Be A Champion Dad wishes you the best this Thanksgiving. This day is more than being indulgent and watching football (or gearing up for Black Friday).

 Below is a song that Fred Rogers (Mister Rogers) recited to the US Senate in 1969.
 His goal this day was to defend and support funding for PBS and the Corporation for Public Broadcasting, in response to the significant proposed cuts by President Nixon.

-I have shared a lot about emotional regulation this year and song encapsulates the true spirit of it.
+I have shared a lot about emotional regulation this year, and the song encapsulates the true spirit.
 Fred was a master in making children feeling valued and heard.
 He addressed real feelings and problems.
-He hit hard topics head first and normalized them.
-What a wonderful soul.
+He hit hard topics headfirst and normalized them—what a wonderful soul.

 “What do you do with the mad that you feel?
 When you feel so mad you could bite.
 When the whole wide world seems oh so wrong, and nothing you do seems very right.
 What do you do?
 Do you punch a bag?
 Do you pound some clay or some dough?
 Do you round up friends for a game of tag or see how fast you go?
 It’s great to be able to stop when you’ve planned a thing that’s wrong.
 And be able to do something else instead, and think this song —